stevenrobertson/sd-docs/report/gpu.md

 architecture, which did not meet even the limited requirements of OpenCL.
-While the company was preparing to include the necessary components in their next graphics architecture, full support did not emerge until two hardware generations later, with the *Evergreen* family of GPUs.
+While the company was preparing to include the necessary components in their next graphics architecture, full support did not emerge until two hardware generations later, with the competitive *Evergreen* family of GPUs.

 On the heels of a very successful graphics architecture which was compatible with OpenCL from day one, NVIDIA invested even more engineering